www.musicalschwartz.com > Wicked > Wicked's CD or Wicked historyMusical Themes

 "The reason that that's a joke is because according to copyright law, when you get to the eighth note, then people can come and say, 'Oh you stole our tune.'
 And of course obviously it's also disguised in that it's completely different rhythmically.
 And it's also harmonized completely differently so that it's not [he plays the familiar opening phrase]...It's over a different chord and so on, but still it's the first seven notes of 'Somewhere Over the Rainbow'."

 Besides the fun of the Arlen association, "Unlimited" served as a unifying theme.
-One of the guests asked when he added it to the songs "Wizard and I" and "For Good."
+One of the guests asked when he added it to the songs "The Wizard and I" and "For Good."
 Did he discover one and then say, Oh, I could do it here too?
 "I always knew I was going to do it," Schwartz replied.
 I always knew that 'Unlimited' was going to be our 'I had a dream.'
 And what I wanted to do was have her say, at the very beginning, 'Unlimited.
 My future is Unlimited.'
 And at the end of the show say, 'I'm limited.'"
 He added, "It was always going to be in 'Defying Gravity' as well."

 Subtleties and Subtext

 Throughout the score Schwartz applied thematic techniques and devices in ways both obvious and subtle.
-For example: The Unlimited Theme is in a minor key; but when Elphaba finally uses her powers to do some good by making Nessarose walk, suddenly the theme is played for the only time in a major key.
+For example: The Unlimited theme is in a minor key; but when Elphaba finally uses her powers to do some good by making Nessarose walk, suddenly the theme is played for the only time in a major key.
 Yet when Elphaba sings the word "good" the second time, there's a shift.
 The music foreshadows a plot shift.

-Schwartz sang from the song, "'And finally from these powers something good,' finally something...," At the piano, Schwartz spread his fingers onto the keys to play chords for "Something Bad," which Dr. Dillamond sings.
+Schwartz sang from the song, "'And finally from these powers something good,' finally something..."
+At the piano, Schwartz spread his fingers onto the keys to play chords for "Something Bad," which Dr. Dillamond sings.
 "This now goes under where she says 'something good' because [although] she thinks something good has happened, it's about to turn very, very sour.
 What I tried to do throughout the score was use some of those opera composition techniques."

 The songsmith also created an ironic subtext during "Dancing Through Life."
 When Galinda offers Elphaba the black hat, on the surface she sings, "It's really, uh, sharp, don't you think?"
 The underscore and accompaniment hints otherwise, with strains from the song about loathing, "What is This Feeling," from a previous scene.

-Before the gathering at Schwartz's apartment departed, the writer returned to his trunk song to show another aspect of the WICKED's musical subtleties.
+Before the gathering at Schwartz's apartment departed, the writer returned to his trunk song to show another aspect of Wicked's musical subtleties.
 It was becoming clear to those attending just how much more there is to the score than immediately greets the listener-how much this is the work of a true master of the craft.

 Schwartz explained, when Elphaba and Fiyero sing "As Long as You're Mine," it is in a minor key, but ends in a major key, a deliberate choice by Schwartz to convey how, amidst all the dramatic situations and danger in which they find themselves, this romance, at least for the moment, is a positive experience for them both.